NicolasTfile/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory the script 8-firstdelete deletes the file betty from /tmp/my_first_directory the script 9-firstdirdeletion deletes the directory /tmp/my_first_directory
+the script 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory the script 8-firstdelete deletes the file betty from /tmp/my_first_directory the script 9-firstdirdeletion deletes the directory /tmp/my_first_directory the script 10-back changes the working directory to the previous one